DivyaGodayal/CoderChef-Kitchen/Strings/Minimum-Window-Substring/README.md

 * The answer is the smallest desirable window.

-For eg. ` S = "ABAACBAB" T = "ABC" Then our answer window is "ACB"`
+For eg. ` S = "ABAACBAB" T = "ABC" Then our answer window is "ACB" but shown below is one of the possible desirable windows.`
 <center>
 <img src="../../Images/Minimum-Window-Substring-1.png" width="500"/>
 </center>